 Contact your Faculty Operating Service team to update PhD students you supervise and any you’ve previously supervised.
 Making this information available will help potential PhD applicants to find you.

 Ancient History at Southampton is growing and dynamic, both within the History department and as a multidisciplinary subject in the School of Humanities, in close collaboration with Archaeology.
-Since joining Southampton in 2016, Annelies Cazemier has set up a range of new modules.
+Since joining Southampton, Annelies Cazemier has set up a range of new modules.

-Courses taught by Annelies Cazemier have included a Year 1 module on Alexander the Great and his Legacy, Year 2 modules on Ancient Greeks at War and Cleopatra's Egypt, Year 3 courses on Islands and Empires in the Ancient Aegean and on Cultures in Contact: A Diverse Ancient World, and an MA module on Themes in the Ancient World.
-She also regularly contributes to the Year 1 modules World Histories and World Ideologies, Introduction to the Ancient World, and Ancient History: Sources and Controversies, as well as to the Year 2 Group Project and the Year 3 module Reading Histories.
+Courses taught include a Year 1 module on Alexander the Great and his Legacy, Year 2 modules on Ancient Greeks at War and Cleopatra's Egypt, Year 3 courses on Islands and Empires in the Ancient Aegean and on Cultures in Contact: A Diverse Ancient World, and an MA module on Themes in the Ancient World.
+Annelies Cazemier also regularly contributes to the Year 1 modules World Histories and World Ideologies, Introduction to the Ancient World, and Ancient History: Sources and Controversies, as well as to the Year 2 Group Project and the Year 3 module Reading Histories.
 Recent group projects have been on 'Immigrants and their Gods in Classical Athens' and 'The Seven Wonders of the Ancient World: History and Imagination'.

 If you are a student with an interest in the ancient Greek or Hellenistic world, feel free to get in touch.

 You can update your teaching description in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’ , select ‘Add profile information’.
 In the dropdown menu, select – ‘Teaching Interests’.
 Describe your teaching interests and your current responsibilities.
 Aim for 200 words maximum.